brandontylerhall/beer-delivery-service/README.md

 # v1.2 (as of 8 May 2024)

 ## CHANGES
 * Refactor entire program, making it modular.
-Having 700 lines in main just ain't it, brother. -- 🟥
+Having 700 lines in main just ain't it, brother. -- 🟩 (this should probably be yellow but I just cannot for the life of me figure out how to separate handle_go() from main)